-To qualify for financial aid as a non-citizen, a student must be able to provide documentation of one of the following to the Financial Aid office:
+To qualify for financial aid as a non-citizen, a student must be able to provide documentation of one of the following to the Financial Aid Office:

-- An Alien Registration Receipt Card (I-151 or I-551) or a Conditional Permanent Resident Card (I-151C) - An Arrival-Departure Record (I-94) from the Department of Homeland Security showing any one of the following designations: - · Refugee, asylum granted - · Cuban-Haitian entrant - Indefinite parole - Citizen of the Freely Associated States Republic of the Marshall Islands, Federated States of Micronesia, or the Republic of Palau (considered for grant aid and Federal aid only) - Students attending CCD under DACA or ASSET do not qualify for federal or state financial aid.
-These students are encouraged to apply for scholarships at CCD.
+- An Alien Registration Receipt Card (I-151 or I-551) or a Conditional Permanent Resident Card (I-151C) - An Arrival-Departure Record (I-94) from the Department of Homeland Security showing any one of the following designations: - Refugee, asylum granted - Cuban-Haitian entrant - Indefinite parole - Citizen of the Freely Associated States Republic of the Marshall Islands, Federated States of Micronesia, or the Republic of Palau (considered for grant aid and federal aid only) - Students attending CCD under DACA or ASSET do not qualify for federal or state financial aid but are encouraged to apply for scholarships at CCD after completing the FAFSA.
+See www.CCD.edu/Asset-Daca for more information.